pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`performance_statistics`

-This code demonstrates how to use performance profiling tools provided by the Arcade library to measure and display performance statistics while running a game.
-The example includes features like enabling timings to track event handler calls and their average execution time, displaying a performance graph to visualize FPS (Frames Per Second) and other performance metrics, getting FPS data for the last 60 frames, printing and clearing timings at specific intervals, and toggling timings on and off using key presses.
-Through these tools, developers can monitor and optimize the performance of their game by analyzing various aspects such as rendering, updating, and event handling.
+This example demonstrates the usage of performance profiling tools provided by the Arcade library in a simple game application where a large number of coin sprites bounce around the screen.
+The tools used include arcade.enable_timings, arcade.PerfGraph, arcade.get_fps, arcade.print_timings, and arcade.clear_timings.
+These performance profiling tools help track the number of event handler calls, average execution time for each event type, Frames Per Second (FPS), and update or clear timings for optimization.
+The example also showcases how to display the performance statistics on-screen and how to manage the game objects using the arcade.Window and arcade.SpriteList classes.
+Additionally, it allows the user to toggle the profiling tools on and off using the space key.

 perspective.py
 --------------